meonkeys/git-talk/git-talk.md

     - proprietary, but most data+history are in git
     - if you can use Git, you can use GitHub

-# GitHub central repo "workplace" example
+# Central repo "workplace" example

 - GitHub pull request demo
     - create branch